soulcrancerdev/solana-raydium-pumpfun-sniper-Rust/README.md

-# Fourmeme Trading Bot in Rust & TypeScript 🚀
+# Fourmeme Sniper Bot in Rust & TypeScript 🚀

 ## ⚡ Overview
 A high-speed, hybrid sniping bot, bundler bot, volume bot for **BSC** meme tokens, optimized for **Fourmeme** launches.
 Built with **Rust** for ultra-fast, reliable transactions and **TypeScript** for flexible event monitoring, heuristics, and trading logic.